jeremytammik/RvtLock3r/README.md

 Proposal:

-- Get all the shared parameters of the element with their values
+- Read the protected parameter values
-- Export the shared parameters and their values to a file `.txt`
+- Export the parameters and their values to a file `.txt`
 - Use the SHA256 or MD5 algorithm to compute the hash of each property value and store them in the file
 - Subscribe to `DocumentClosing` event
 - Compare the checksums